Ideal-Ontology/GensokyoOntologics/README.md

 - Lycoris Radiata: used for crafting, dimension entering and special capability(Now solving the problem of texure missing)

 ### New Fluid:
 - Hot Spring: Entity can get instant health effect when enjoy soaking in it(Now solving the problem that entity will get infinite effect duration once it got into any fluid)

 ## Not yet Add to Minecraft:
 ### Ideology Forms:
-- Ideology Dialetics: used for crafting and special capability
-- Ideology Utopian: Same as Above
 - Ideology Existentialism: Same as Above
 - Ideology Creativism: Same as Above
 - Ideology Nihilism: Same as Above